saitcakmak/BoRisk/README.md

      `rhoKGapx` algorithm, and small number of fantasies and optimization parameters.

-Our implementation supports non-standard data types and GPU acceleration, which can be specified by passing, e.g. `dtype = torch.double` and `device = "cuda"` to the `Experiment`.
-We observed that using `dtype = torch.double` helps with numerical issues, e.g. in Cholesky decomposition, but comes with a slight increase in
+Our implementation supports non-standard data types and GPU acceleration, which can be specified by passing, e.g., `dtype = torch.double` and `device = "cuda"` to the `Experiment`.
+We observed that using `dtype = torch.double` helps with numerical issues, e.g., in Cholesky decomposition, but comes with a slight increase in
     computational cost (< 1.5x).
 We also observed that the use of GPUs results in modest speed up (~1.5-2x), so it is recommended to utilize this option when available.